Board Roster and Bios

 Rebecca Loveless joined the Board as a Director-at-Large in July 2025 and has earned the designation of AAPA Distinguished Fellow.
 She has served the physician associate profession within the AAPA House of Delegates, the Missouri and Mississippi Academies of PAs, and the HP/HX and Governance Review task forces.

 Rebecca believes strongly in improving access to healthcare for veterans, military families, and marginalized communities.
-She works full-time as the director of didactic education at Logan University in Chesterfield, Missouri and clinically at the Washington University School of Medicine in the department of emergency medicine.
+She works in PA education as the Program Director for the College of Saint Mary PA program and clinically at the Washington University School of Medicine in the department of emergency medicine.
 She received the COVETED Award from the department of anesthesiology in 2021 for her exemplary work during the COVID-19 pandemic.

 Rebecca received her B.S. in biology from the University of Alabama Huntsville in 1997.
 She received her PA education at Quinnipiac University, receiving a M.H.S. in 2000, and earned the Service Award for her work as class president.
 She is currently obtaining an EdD with a focus in health professions education, with expected completion in 2026.